Preliminary Facts To Know.

 "Boss, I am sure the disadvantage is mine," answered the professional bounty hunter.

 "Boba, Boba, you're my kind of scum, and I love you dearly, but I need you take care of an urgent matter."

-"That's good boss, I am getting bored of all the orgies around here, not that I partake," said Boba Fett, who was fluent in Huttese.
+"That's good boss.
+I am getting bored of all the orgies around here that I partake," said Boba Fett who was fluent in Huttese.

 They both chortled and laughed at the lie.

-"The Hutt Princess Fraya was visiting with that obnoxious little Bantha turd, Maxella the Hutt lordling third-class, and she disappeared in the desert; he returned and said she got lost despite the guards I sent with them?hmm, I think I am feeding my pigs too well these days, they are getting sloppy."
+"The Hutt princess of second standing Fraya of my cousin Zyclan the Hutt from Nar Shaddaa in the crime cartel was visiting with that obnoxious little Bantha turd Maxella the Hutt lordling third class and Fraya disappeared in the deep desert and he returned and said she got lost despite the guards I sent with them hmm.
+I think I am feeding my pigs too well these days they are getting sloppy."

 "Find her and bring her back to the whiny Bantha turd."

 "What do you want Haash?" asked Boba Fett of the chunky Gran who ran the kitchens and some other parts of the desert palace.

 "Fett, Fett!
 Bordella is missing too, she wondered off, please don't tell the boss or it's my eye!"